 Please click here for more information about this program, opportunities, and RMI scholarships available.

 Recent crisis situations suggest that understanding risk and how to manage it, and ultimately, how risk management can be used to increase firm value, is essential in the current business environment.
-The RISK minor will provide an overall perspective on risk, with a specific focus on insurance products and their use in mitigating risk in business and personal situations.
+Risk Management affects all businesses, large and small, private and public.
+The RISK major will provide an overall perspective on risk, with a specific focus on insurance products and their use in mitigating risk in business and personal situations.
 The insurance industry recognizes many high-level certifications as a sign of expertise, and the RISK coursework will provide the knowledge base so that students can proceed to acquire certification in their specific choice of insurance specialty.

 Potential job opportunities include positions in the insurance industry and those that require a thorough understanding of risk, such as corporate risk officer or risk manager.
-In addition, students who choose to work in the insurance industry can make a seamless transition into underwriting, broker, claims management, loss control, or investigator.
-However, all management positions can benefit from an understanding of the risks in their industry.
-This is the first program of its kind in the region.
+In addition, students who choose to work in the insurance industry can make a seamless transition into underwriting, broker, claims management, loss control, or investigator positions.
+The program will be supported by a unique internship in the risk management or insurance industry and is the first program of its kind in the region.
 The CU Denver Risk Management and Insurance (RMI) Program was named an international Global Center for Insurance Excellence (GCIE).
 This certification recognizes outstanding RMI Programs that play an integral role in promoting insurance knowledge and research.

 Other Business School majors and students in other undergraduate schools and colleges at CU Denver wishing to complete the Risk Management and Insurance minor need to complete the course work described below.